tl4bssw/tl4bssw.github.io/teamresources.md

 title: Resources for Teams
 ---

-<p style="font-size: 16px;">This section of the website, and links contained within it, is intended to serve as a living 'document' containing resources on team learning and scientific software. <br><br>
+<p style="font-size: 16px;">This section of the website, and links within it, is intended to serve as a living document containing resources on team learning and scientific software. <br><br>

 The content on these webpages is based, in part, on proposals developed by <a href = "{{ '/participants' | prepend: site.baseurl }}">workshop participants</a>.
 It is informed by the expertise and experience of this group in addition to existing theoretical and empirical work on the associated topics.
 The content presented here will be updated and refined over time based on emerging work on team learning in collaborative scientific software projects. <br><br>